Struct Handle

 Expand description

-A handle to a running expression, returned by the start method.
+A handle to a running Expression, returned by the start method.

 Calling start followed by into_output on the handle is equivalent to run.
 Note that unlike std::process::Child, most of the methods on Handle take &self rather than &mut self, and a Handle may be shared between multiple threads.